 It is essential for healthcare providers to carefully assess each patient's medical history, including previous treatment and response, before initiating vedolizumab therapy.
 Monitoring of the disease activity and response to the treatment should be conducted regularly to optimize outcomes and ensure patients' well-being.
 Overall, while previous treatment with TNF inhibitors may influence the decision to start vedolizumab, it does not necessarily preclude its use, and vedolizumab can offer effective disease management for many patients with IBD (31).
-In conclusion, the findings of our study highlight the importance of age, BMI and disease duration that significantly influence clinical remission in UC and CD patients emphsizing these variables in managing UC and CD patients, with implications for treatment strategies and patient counselling.
+In conclusion, the findings of our study highlight the importance of age, BMI and disease duration that significantly influence clinical remission in UC and CD patients, with implications for treatment strategies and patient counselling.